Updated on July 1st, 2025

 -

-Innovative ingredients: We develop natural pesticides from substances like soybean oil and peppermint oil, known for their effective pest-repelling properties.
-Learn about the advantages of these ingredients in our articles: The benefits of soybean oil and Kiss bugs goodbye: Your complete guide to using peppermint oil for pests.
+Innovative ingredients: We develop plant-powered solutions from substances like soybean oil and peppermint oil, known for their effective pest-repelling properties.
+Learn about the advantages of these ingredients in The benefits of soybean oil and Kiss bugs goodbye: Your complete guide to using peppermint oil for pests.

 -